Social Science (SSCU)

 SSCU 300 Spatial Social Sciences Introduction: Policy and Action

 As the foundational course for the Spatial Social Sciences major, SSCU 300 introduces students to a variety of concepts including transliteracy, the ability to communicate in a variety of cultural and professional settings.
 Students will learn the value of interdisciplinary approaches, importance of transliteracy including data literacy, spatial literacy, environmental literacy, technological literacy, and cultural literacy.
 Also, students will study the overarching connection between research, solid data analysis and policy creation.
-Online only.
 3 credits.

 SSCU 303 Social Scientific Perspectives on Media and Culture

 This course presents a social scientific view of communications, culture and media.
 Students will explore how people access, consume, and actively use media based upon their culture and society.
 They will also examine how trends in media impact sociocultural communications and the resulting societal effects, such as social change.
-Online only.
 3 credits.

 SSCU 317 Quantitative Methods and Social Statistics